From prep to cooking, from serving suggestions to top tips, cooking duck breasts got a whole lot easier with our guide.

 A healthy and satisfying salad and that packed full of flavour.

-Get the recipe: Duck Salad
+Get the recipe: Duck Salad with soy and ginger

 Crispy Duck Pancakes